 Low.
-Potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of test tubewell & production well, overhead tank, tap stand and pipe line construction.
-The impacts are expected to be negative small scale, site-specific within a relatively small area and minimized by mitigation measures.
+Potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of Deep Tara Tubewell.
+The impacts are negative but very small scale, site-specific within a relatively small area and minimized by mitigation measures.